getporter/porter/docs/content/wiring.md

 $ porter install --param mytar=./my.tar.gz
 ```

+See the [Parameters section of the Author Bundles doc](/author-bundles#parameters) for additional examples and configuration.

 ## Wiring Parameters

 Once a parameter has been declared in the `porter.yaml`, Porter provides a simple mechanism for specifying how the parameter value should be wired into the mixin.
 To reference a parameter in the bundle, you use a notation of the form `"{{ bundle.parameters.PARAM_NAME }}"`.
 This can be used anywhere within step definition.
 For example, to use the `database_name` parameter defined above in the `set` block of the helm mixin: